Supplemental Nutrition Assistance Program (SNAP)

 - be told in advance if the local department of social services is going to reduce or end your benefits during your certification period because of a change in your situation;

-- look at your own case file and a copy of the FSP rules; and
+- look at your own case file and a copy of the SNAP rules; and

 - have an administrative hearing if you don’t think the rules were applied correctly in your case.
 At an administrative you may explain to a hearing officer why you don’t agree with what the local department of social services has done.

-- When you apply for the FSP, answer all questions completely and honestly.
+- When you apply for the SNAP, answer all questions completely and honestly.
 Sign your name to certify, under penalty of perjury, that all your answers are true and correct.

 - Provide proof that you are eligible.
 Promptly report changes in household circumstances to the local department of social services that you are required to report.

-- Do not make changes on any FSP cards or documents.
+- Do not make changes on any SNAP cards or documents.

 - Do not sell, trade, or give away your food benefits, or any electronic benefit transfer (EBT) cards or documents.

-- Use FSP benefits only to buy eligible items.
+- Use SNAP benefits only to buy eligible items.

 Violating Program rules could result in a loss of benefits.